demandio/ember-prerender/README.md

 create a base route or use Ember.Route.reopen to change the default behavior.
 You may have to tweak when the event is dispatched based on your specific app.

+If your Ember app has special handling for pages being loaded with prerender, you can check for the window.isPrerender flag.

 ## Web Server Setup ##

 Once Ember Prerender is working with your project, you'll probably